 Skullcaps are in the Mint Family.
 As you view the images in the photo gallery below, note the square stem on the plants –this is a characteristic of all mints.

-Showy skullcap is a native of Appalachian woodlands.
-I found these specimens in two places: at Falls Ridge Preserve in Montgomery County during the first week of May and along the banks of Big Stoney Creek in late May.
-I think the closed flowers look like little turtle heads!
+Showy skullcap is a native of Appalachian woodlands but there are many species.
+I found these specimens in two places: at Falls Ridge Preserve in Montgomery County in May, and along the banks of Big Stoney Creek in late May.
+I’m not entirely certain they are both Showy Skullcaps, but I think so!
+Please let me know if you think otherwise. 🙂

 Also in bloom at Fall’s Ridge in May was Goatsbeard!